-SUMMARY INFORMATION--Q&A
+SUMMARY INFORMATION-Q&A

-This summary includes questions and answers that highlight selected information from this pricing supplement and the accompanying prospectus supplement and prospectus to help you understand the 95% Principal Protected Crude Oil Notes due February , 2011 (the "Notes").
-You should carefully read this pricing supplement and the accompanying prospectus supplement and prospectus to fully understand the terms of the Notes, certain matters related to the front-month light, sweet crude oil futures contract traded on the NYMEX, and the tax and other considerations that are important to you in making a decision about whether to invest in the Notes.
+This summary includes questions and answers that highlight selected information from this pricing supplement and the accompanying MTN prospectus supplement, general prospectus supplement and prospectus to help you understand the Principal Protected Bear Market Notes Linked to the Crude Oil Price due August , 2008 (the "Notes").
+You should carefully read this pricing supplement, the accompanying MTN prospectus supplement, general prospectus supplement and prospectus to fully understand the terms of the Notes, certain matters related to the front-month light, sweet crude oil futures contract traded on the NYMEX and the tax and other considerations that are important to you in making a decision about whether to invest in the Notes.
 The then-current front-month light, sweet crude oil futures contract traded on the NYMEX as of any date is referred to as the "Crude Oil Contract".
-You should carefully review the "Risk Factors" section of this pricing supplement and the accompanying prospectus supplement, which highlights certain risks associated with an investment in the Notes, to determine whether an investment in the Notes is appropriate for you.
+You should carefully review the "Risk Factors" section in this pricing supplement and the accompanying MTN prospectus supplement, which highlights certain risks associated with an investment in the Notes, to determine whether an investment in the Notes is appropriate for you.

-References in this pricing supplement to "ML&Co.", "we", "us" and "our" are to Merrill Lynch & Co., Inc., references to "MLPF&S" are to Merrill Lynch, Pierce, Fenner & Smith Incorporated and references to "MLCI" are to Merrill Lynch Commodities Inc.
+References in this pricing supplement to "ML&Co.", "we", "us" and "our" are to Merrill Lynch & Co., Inc. and references to "MLPF&S" are to Merrill Lynch, Pierce, Fenner & Smith Incorporated.